godotengine/godot-docs/classes/class_resourceuid.rst

 Description
 -----------

-Resource UIDs (Unique IDentifiers) allow the engine to keep references between resources intact, even if files can renamed or moved.
+Resource UIDs (Unique IDentifiers) allow the engine to keep references between resources intact, even if files are renamed or moved.
 They can be accessed with ``uid://``.

 \ **ResourceUID** keeps track of all registered resource UIDs in a project, generates new UIDs, and converts between their string and integer representations.